 But What About My Mortgage?
 And Bills?
 Adulting Is Expensive!

 Besides feeling confident that I could make a living on my own, I also saved up quite a bit of money for my emergency fund.
 Since I am still working on launching my money coaching business and courses, I’m only making money off my brand right now.
 And that kind of money is never guaranteed.
-It all depends on if brands want to work with me and they have advertising budgets to spend.
+It all depends on if brands want to work with me and if they have advertising budgets to spend.

 So, to be prepared for the unexpected, I started hoarding my money.
 Usually, I like to have at least $10,000 in my emergency fund, but for this new adventure I’m on I made sure I had at least $25,000 easily available to me.

-I wanted to feel safe in case something happened, and there is no way I’m every going to depend on credit cards or a line of credit.
+I wanted to feel safe in case something happened, and there is no way I’m ever going to depend on credit cards or a line of credit.
 If you know me, you know I hate debt and I’m gonna do everything in my power to stay in the black for as long as I live!

 What Else Has Changed for My Finances?

 Besides all of this, the biggest change I’m making in my life is how I spend.
-When I was working pretty much 12 hour days and making pretty good money, I’d spend.
+When I was working pretty much 12-hour days and making pretty good money, I’d spend.
 I’d buy my lunch every day.
 I’d buy seasons of shows on iTunes.
 I’d buy at least two bottles of wine per week.
 I’d order take-out for dinner at least 3-4 times a week.

 Even though I was making good money, I was spending more and more.
 Honestly, I think it was all emotional.
-When I got sad, stressed or angry, I’d spend.
+When I got sad, stressed, or angry, I’d spend.